isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_XDP.md

 ---
 title: "Program Type 'BPF_PROG_TYPE_XDP'"
-description: "This page documents the 'BPF_PROG_TYPE_XDP' eBPF program type, including its defintion, usage, program types that can use it, and examples."
+description: "This page documents the 'BPF_PROG_TYPE_XDP' eBPF program type, including its definition, usage, program types that can use it, and examples."
 ---
 # Program type `BPF_PROG_TYPE_XDP`